sagemath/more-sagemath-tutorials/demo-profiling.rst

 Graphical visualization with `runsnake`
 ---------------------------------------

-I find the output easier to intepret with `runsnake`; but this may just be a bias from having used it quite some.
-On the other hand it's not integrated in the browser and harder to install.
+I find the output easier to interpret with `runsnake`; but this may just be a bias from having used it quite some.
+On the other hand it is not integrated in the browser and harder to install.

 Installation on Linux::